pythoncapi/pythoncapi/doc/runtimes.rst

 For example, the debug runtime can check that the GIL is held by the caller.

+See also

+* :ref:`Remove debug checks <remove-debug-checks>`
+* Rejected idea: `Check index in PyTuple_GET_ITEM/PyTuple_SET_ITEM in debug mode <https://bugs.python.org/issue35337>`__ and `PyTuple_SET_ITEM could check bounds in debug mode <https://bugs.python.org/issue14614>`__.
+Issues:

+  * Serhiy Storchaka: "I think we can break this only after adding public API for accessing internal storage of a tuple: PyTuple_ITEMS()."
+  * Stefan Krah: "I'm using &PyTuple_GET_ITEM(args, 0), so Serhiy's concern is not theoretical."
+  * Stefan Behnel: "If this is really just about debugging, then I would suggest to not break existing code at all."

 .. _exp-runtime:

 New experimental runtime: python3-exp